-Step 1 Speak to the DSO about your concern and determine together if it meets the threshold for a referral.
+Step 1 Speak to a DSO about your concern and determine together if it meets the threshold for a referral.
 This should be done on the same day that you identify the concern.

 Step 2 A record of what was seen, said and done needs to be made on the Safeguarding Concern Form (Appendix 6).
 If you have this form to hand then complete it otherwise the DSO will complete it when you speak with them.
+This should be saved securely on Britten Pears Arts' Safeguarding Sharepoint drive - no records should be kept on personal devices, in email mailboxes, or within personal accounts.